Effective Collaboration & Coordination Can End Homelessness

 To end homelessness in Cuyahoga County by promoting systems change and organizational and partnership capacity.

-- Through ongoing support and partnership, sustain the end to chronic homelessness in Cuyahoga County.
+- Through ongoing support and partnership, sustain progress toward ending chronic homelessness in Cuyahoga County.

 - Build data and collaborative capacity among partners to end youth homelessness in Cuyahoga County, with a focus on system-involved youth, youth of color, LGBTQ youth and young families.